finance calculator

 Tips & cautions

-• If you have more than three debts, combine similar APR balances or run multiple passes.
+• Only three balances are supported in one run.
+If you have more debts, you can group similar APRs or run multiple passes.

 Worked examples